Home

 logo

-reducing the risk Reducing Your Risk of Heart Disease and Cancer
+Reducing Your Risk of Heart Disease and Cancer

 Based on what we know, Open Mind, Reducing the Risk offers to suggest some ways you may reduce your risks of heart disease and cancer.
 These suggestions emphasize the need to eat a variety of foods each day.
 They also include some "mealtime stratergies" that you can use to plan meals that avoid too much fat, saturated fat, cholesterol, and sodium, and that help you to get adequate starch and fiber.These strategies are consistent with the Department of Health and Dietary Guidelines for Europeans and Americans.